 Once the spectacular inland sights of Kerry have been taken in, make for the Atlantic coast, even venturing further south to West Cork and the Beara Peninsula.

 From whichever direction you approach it, the first glimpse of the Atlantic is likely to take your breath away.
-Even visitors from the east coast of the US, used to cliffs and coast, will be taken aback at the wildness of the Atlantic ocean.
+Even visitors used to cliffs and coasts will be taken aback at the wildness of the Atlantic ocean.
 It’s raw, it’s invigorating and it lasts for miles.

 A short drive up the coast will get you to Clare and the different scenery, activities and accents that come with it.
-The Burren and Cliffs of Moher UNESCO Global Geopark provides a type of landscape not seen anywhere else on the island; 100 square miles of grey limestone in an Irish version of a lunar landscape.
+The Burren and Cliffs of Moher UNESCO Global Geopark provides a type of landscape not seen anywhere else on the island; 100 square miles of grey limestone is the Irish version of a lunar landscape.

-Visit in April and May and it’s alive with color courtesy of blossoming wildflowers and wild orchids.
+Visit in April and May and it’s alive with colour courtesy of blossoming wildflowers and wild orchids.
 For the remainder for the year it’s just beautifully tranquil.

 County Clare also boasts some of the finest surfing in Europe (though every Irish county with a western shoreline will justifiably make the same claim), with Lahinch being one of the most hospitable haunts for waveriders.

 Think a friend might enjoy this article?
 Click to save and share

 After a day bracing fresh air and seaworthiness testing, the focus switches to Clare’s lyrical heart; traditional Irish music.
 Any Clare pub worth its salt will host a traditional ‘session’ or two each week, they provide a great backdrop to a meal or a few drinks after a long day out on the waves.